Infant Curriculum (6 Weeks to 15 Months)

 Toddler Curriculum (15-24 Months)

 At the two-year-old level, many small motor activities are key to help fine-tune children's small muscle groups.
 With the two-year-old program at Little Jewels, your child will be able to feed their curiosity, become more independent, and begin to develop their unique personality.
 Our fun and friendly teachers will provide them with an engaging learning atmosphere where they can thrive.
 Large muscles are explored and used through a variety of indoor and outdoor activities.
 At this age, children will also explore pre-writing skills such as tracing shapes, lines, and other objects.
 They will be exposed daily to books and different writing tools such as pencils, markers, and crayons of various sizes as well as beginning-level Spanish vocabulary.
-Weekly music and gymnastics classes are also incorporated to stimulate creativity and offer an outlet for energy.
+Weekly gymnastics classes are also incorporated to stimulate gross motor skills and offer an outlet for energy.
 We are also here to support you as your child begins potty training!